Our advantages

 What is a student residence card and how is it different from a visa?

-+A residence permit is a document confirming a foreign student’s legal residence in Poland for the duration of their studies.
-Unlike a visa, which only permits entry and short-term stay, this type of residence permit provides full proof of identity.
-The student is also exempt from visa restrictions for travel within the Schengen Area.
++A temporary residence permit is a document confirming the legal stay of a foreign student in Poland for the duration of his/her studies.
+Unlike a visa, which is only a permit for entry and short-term stay, this type of permit is a full-fledged confirmation of identity.
+The student is also exempted from visa restrictions for travel within the Schengen area.

-Who is eligible to receive a student residence card?
+Who is entitled to receive a student housing card?

-+This card is available to foreigners studying full-time at a Polish university.
-Official proof from the institution confirming acceptance or continuation of studies, as well as the availability of financial means and health insurance, is also required.
-The application must be submitted at the voivodeship office.
++Such a card can be obtained by a foreigner who studies at a Polish university on a full-time basis.
+Official proof from the institution of acceptance or continuation of studies, availability of financial means and health insurance is also required.
+The application is submitted at the voivode’s dinner.

-For how long is a student residence card issued?
+How long is a student card issued for?

-+The first time, it is traditionally valid for up to 15 months.
-Subsequent applications may be issued for a longer period, depending on the length of the exam sessions.
-It is important that the validity of the document (for example, a grade book or a university transcript) should not exceed the length of time the student remains at the university.
++The first time it usually provides for a period of up to 15 months.
+Subsequent ones may be issued for a longer period, depending on the duration of the sessions.
+It is important that the duration of the type should not exceed the duration of stay at the university (for example, a transcript or a certificate from the university).

-Is it possible to work with a student residence card?
+Is it possible to work with a student card?

-+Yes, students acquire the right to work without a separate permit.
-This applies to full-time employment.
-Work must not interfere with studies, and the student must comply with the terms and conditions specified in the contract with the employer.
++Yes, a student acquires the right to work without a separate permit.
+This applies to the full-time form.
+Work must not interfere with studies, and the student must comply with the conditions specified in the contract with the employer.
 Part-time employment is the most common option.

-Is it possible to leave Poland while waiting for the results of the application?
+Is it possible to leave Poland while waiting for the results of the request?

-+Yes, but only if your passport has a stamp confirming your submission.
-This confirms your legal residence in Poland.
++Yes, but only if there is a stamp in the passport confirming the submission of documents.
+It confirms legal stay in Poland.
 Without it, returning may be problematic.
-It is recommended to avoid long trips until a decision is received to avoid complicating the application process.
+It is recommended to avoid long trips until the decision is received, so as not to complicate the process of considering the case.

 What to do if a student is rejected?

-+If denied, the student has the right to file an appeal within 14 days of receiving the decision.
-The appeal should include additional clarifications and corrections of any preliminary errors.
-In complex cases, it’s recommended to consult a lawyer or specialist who specializes in such cases—this will increase the chances of a favorable decision.
++In case of refusal, the student has the right to file an appeal within 14 days from the date of receipt of the decision.
+The appeal should provide additional explanations, correct previous errors.
+In complex cases, you should contact a lawyer or specialists who support such cases – this will increase the chances of a positive decision.

 Contacts